Locksmith Course Malaysia

 • The supervised first-10-jobs step is real fieldwork.
 When you reach Step 6 of the MyLock dispatch pathway (the supervised first-10-jobs step described in Section 2), that is genuinely the structured bridge from workshop foundation to dispatch readiness.
 Customer outcomes are monitored, response time is tracked, and feedback is reviewed before standard dispatch eligibility is granted.
 This is the closest thing MyLock offers to formal post-workshop fieldwork — and it’s documented, structured, and operationally consistent across all graduates rather than being teacher-specific.

-For Advanced Locksmith and EV Battery Specialist tracks especially: the technical depth required cannot be acquired in 4 to 14 days of classroom time alone, no matter how skilled the trainer.
+For Advanced Locksmith and ECU Specialist tracks especially: the technical depth required cannot be acquired in 4 to 10 days of classroom time alone, no matter how skilled the trainer.
 These specialisations require sustained Phase 2 effort — typically several months to a year of supplementary practice and real-job exposure before a graduate is genuinely operating at full specialist capacity.
-Set this expectation realistically with yourself before enrolling, and you'll have a much smoother first 12 months on the dispatch network.
+Set this expectation realistically with yourself before enrolling, and you’ll have a much smoother first 12 months on the dispatch network.

 Industry Context — Why This Pathway Exists